There were two factors that led us to stay in a castle in Oberwesel, Germany.

 We continued on the Rhine, making our way to Rüdesheim.

-We were seated at a romantically isolated table overlooking the valley below as we settled in for a five-course meal with wine pairing.
-After attending a wine festival all day, the wine pairing probably wasn’t a great idea but it was my birthday so we dumped that fuel on the fire and had ourselves a lovely meal.
-We weren’t driving home and stairs are much more fun when you’re drunk so we indulged.
+We had reserved a five-course meal with wine pairing for the celebration.
+After drinking wine on the boat, then attending a wine festival for a second day, the wine pairing probably wasn’t a great idea.
+But it was my birthday, we weren’t driving home, and stairs are much more fun when you’re drunk, so we indulged.
 The food was incredible and since we weren’t in a hurry, we took our time and made an evening of it.
 After all, what castle experience would be complete without a feast?

 Call it a bucket list item, call in a life goal, hell call it a childhood fantasy come true.
 Staying at a castle was something that I had always dreamed of doing.
 That’s what this trip to Oberwesel was about.
 That’s what the decision to sell everything and travel the world is about.
-When you see an opportunity to do something you’ve always dreamed of, you have to figure out a way to do it.
+We had just been in Venice two week previously for Mimi’s birthday and the gratitude we felt was overwhelming.
+We have always been passionate about travel and this was exactly the life we had dreamed of.
+When you see an opportunity to do something you’ve always only dared imagine, you have to figure out a way to make it a reality.
 Life has no guarantees.
 Seize every opportunity and don’t let the fear of unimportant consequences hold you back.
 You will always have the memory and no one can ever take that from you.